devops-works/ansible-mariadb/README.md

 Usage
 -----

-The role is supposed to be used this way from a playbook ("www", "dbslaves" and "dbmaster" are some groups/hosts defined in Ansible inventory):
+The role is supposed to be used this way from a playbook ("www", "dbreplicas" and "dbmaster" are some groups/hosts defined in Ansible inventory):

 ```yaml